 Conclusions

-The main result of this study is that the number of reflective comments a medical student makes after his shift correlates with his performance on a final written exam in an Emergency Medicine clerkship.
+The main result of this study is that the number of comments a medical student makes after his shift correlates with his performance on a final written exam in an Emergency Medicine clerkship.
 Students who wrote more reflective comments scored higher on the final exam, although this increase was not statistically significant.
 Counting comments with single legible words as “complete” may have diluted our statistical power.
 The association between completion of a reflection exercise and exam performance may reflect an underlying attribute, such as diligence.

 A secondary result is that “Reporters”, “Interpreters”, “Managers”, and “Educators” use different words to describe their reflections.
 The word frequencies were tabulated once the attending evaluations were known.
 We could not determine the statistical significance of this association.
 A chi-square test is inappropriate.
 The observations are not independent.
 Each student generated 14 comments and attending evaluations.
 It is not known, however, whether the students wrote their reflections after each shift or in bunches.
 Over 200 were evaluated as “superior”.
 Disproportionate representation of some categories at the expense of others makes it harder to find distinguishing features of each category.
 We excluded hybrid categories.
 In many cases it was unclear whether the attending meant to circle both categories, indicate performance between two categories, or meant to circle only one category.
 Excluding those comments may have decreased the power.
 There were insufficient data to train a naive Bayes classifier to predict attending evaluations from student comments.